AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 # Listing Assurance Program

+With almost 4,000 listings in the Adobe Commerce Marketplace, both developers and merchants face similar challenges:

+- How can developers achieve better visibility for their products?
+- How can merchants easily identify high-quality listings that fit their needs?

-With almost 4,000 listings in the Adobe Commerce Marketplace, it is difficult for customers to find the listing that fits their needs and difficult for Adobe listing developers to get the visibility they desire.
-To address this, Adobe has created an assurance program that benefits customers and developers alike.
+To address these challenges, Adobe has created an assurance program that benefits merchants and developers alike.

 The Listing Assurance Program evaluates the quality of a listing to ensure it meet Adobe's high standards.
-Customers can now easily access a curated collection of listings that have passed a higher standard and are built with scale and performance in mind.
+Merchants can now easily access a curated collection of listings that have passed a higher standard and are built with scale and performance in mind.
 These developers receive preferable placement in the marketplace, a rich technical consultation, and verified badging on the marketplace.

 ## Review process